 Proteomics LC-LC-MSn - Basic pH reverse-phase LC, followed by data acquisition through LC–MS2/MS3, was performed as previously described 22.
 Briefly, 75-minute linear gradients of 22% to 35% acetonitrile and 10 mM ammonium bicarbonate were used to elute peptides on HPLC C18 columns (Biobasic).
 The resulting ninety-six fractions were combined as previously described 23.
 These fractions were then analyzed using tandem mass spectrometry (MS2/MS3) on an Orbitrap Fusion mass spectrometer (ThermoFisher) equipped with an in-line EASY-nLC 1000 (ThermoFisher).
 Separation and acquisition settings were performed using previously defined methods 24.

 Statistics and Data Analysis - Thermo .raw files were converted to mzML files using MSConvert, with a peak picking (centroiding) filter applied to the conversion.
 The resulting mzML files were then input into Fragpipe version 20.0 and analysis was performed using MSFragger version 3.8, IonQuant version 1.9.8, and Philosopher version 5.0.0.
 Fragpipe was run using the TMT-16 MS3 quantification (TMT16-MS3) workflow.
 Briefly, this workflow specifies the use of DDA mode with low mass accuracy MS2 (ion trap) for identification and quantification utilizing a high mass accuracy (orbitrap) MS3.
-MSFragger settings included a precursor mass tolerance of 20 ppm for both upper and lower limits, strict trypsin digestion rules allowing for 2 missed cleavages, and the search was set to include static modifications of carbamidomethylation of cystines, TMTpro on lysines and N termini, and variable modifications of oxidized methionine.
+MSFragger settings included a precursor mass tolerance of 20 ppm for both upper and lower limits, strict trypsin digestion rules allowing for 2 missed cleavages, and the search was set to include static modifications of carbamidomethylation of cysteines, TMTpro on lysines and N termini, and variable modifications of oxidized methionine.
 A database containing the human reference proteome (UP000005640) concatenated with the reference proteomes from Enterococcus faecalis (UP000001415) and Enterococcus faecium (UP000321556) was used to match spectral IDs.
 All reference proteomes were downloaded from UniProt on September 11th, 2023.

-Proteins identified as differentially abundant were subjected to Gene Ontology Analysis using all proteins identified in the experiment as the universe as implemented in ClusterProfiler4.0 25.
-All GO terms described have adjusted p values <=0.05 unless otherwise described.
+Proteins identified as differentially abundant were subjected to Gene Ontology analysis using all proteins identified in the experiment as the universe as implemented in ClusterProfiler4.0 25.
+All GO terms described have adjusted p values ≤0.05 unless otherwise described.

 Metabolomics Arm: